Sambavan/axe-aoda-selenium-java/README.md

     ```
 ### Via IDE
 1. Open your java IDE, import the project
-2. Use testng.xml to run the test that included accebility test
+2. Use testng.xml to run the test that included accessibility test
-3. or you can run AODAtest for all accebility tests (right click on AODAtest and click Run)
+3. or you can run AODAtest for all accessibility tests (right click on AODAtest and click Run)